w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 `assetKind` refers to the asset to be used, specified via XCM.
 In short, we need to be able to find:

-- Which system parachain the asset lives on
+- The relative location of the asset, and
-- Which pallet and asset ID does it correspond to
+- How it is identified within this location.

 For this example, we are using USDT, which from the perspective of asking for USDT on the relay chain on AssetHub would be: